HarmannSinghMann/Image-Process-ing/Readme.md

 # Description of code :
 ## Nature :
 This code takes in an image as input and gives output of all the functions (image processing operations) defined by me .
-The core of all operations is the CONVOLUTION oepration of the matrices .
+The core of all operations is the CONVOLUTION operation of the matrices .

 ## This code contains the following functions :
 - Normalize Data - This function Normalizes the data in the range [0,1]                                - Parameter : (Image)